-For me, it has been a fabulous and everlasting journey which began way back in early ’50s.
-During my teen years of life, I often spoiled myself listening to the filmi songs of that era from All India Radio and Radio Ceylon of Binaca Geetmala fame.
+For me, it has been a fabulous and everlasting journey that began way back in the early ’50s.
+During my teen years of life, I often spoiled myself listening to the film songs of that era from All India Radio and Radio Ceylon of Binaca Geetmala fame.
 The early indulgence ever since has become an absorbing and addictive pastime.

 In my avocational abode, audibly residing forever are Noor Jehan’s renditions of Aawaz de kahan hai (a duet with Surendra); Mere bachman ke sathi muje bhool na jana, dekho dekho hase na zamana; and Jawan hai mohabbat hasin hai zamana, lutaya hai dil ne khoshi ka tarana (film Anmol Ghardi).

 Malika-e-tarannum Noorjahan’s distinct and immaculate voice uplifts the spirit and clarity of the lyrics.
 Her sweet but eloquent and uninhibited style continues to echo eternally across nations’ borders.